Charles Cecil: Early career

 As a baby, Charles lived in the Democratic Republic of the Congo where his father David was sent by Unilever to reconstruct their accounting systems.
 When Cecil was two and his mother Veronica was about to give birth to his sister, they were evacuated after Mobutu Sese Seko's coup d'état.

 His taste for adventure may have started in those days, and the Congo would become a background in one of his games.
 Cecil was then educated at Bedales School in Hampshire, England.
-In 1980 he began his studies in mechanical engineering at Manchester University.
+In 1980 he enrolled on a course in mechanical engineering at the University of Manchester.
 On a course sponsored by Ford he met student Richard Turner, who invited him to write some text adventure games for his new computer game company, Artic Computing.
 He decided to take up on the invitation, for like all students, he needed beer money.
 In those days, game development was the true period of being the auteur of a game, of bedroom coders, of direct contact with the customers, a relation that was lost when big game publishers took over.
 Cecil's first game became "Adventure B" (aka Inca Curse, published in 1981).
 It was followed by "Adventure C" (aka Ship of Doom, published in 1982) and "Adventure D" (aka Espionage Island, published in 1982).
 Each were highly successful on the Sinclair ZX81, ZX Spectrum and Amstrad formats.

 After completing his degree in 1985, Cecil decided to continue his career in game development and became director of Artic Computing.
 When Artic closed down, he established Paragon Programming (1986), a game development company working with major British publisher U.S. Gold.
 In 1987 he left development and moved into publishing as Software Development Manager for U.S. Gold.
 One year later he was approached by Activision and was offered the position of manager of their European development studio.
 Noirin Carmody, who would become his wife, was general manager at Activision, where she was responsible for establishing the Sierra name in Europe.